tinusha-priyamanka-99/Spam-Mail-Classifier/README.md

 Overview:-
-This project focuses on classifying emails as spam or ham (non-spam) using natural language processing techniques and logistic regression.
+This project focuses on classifying emails as spam or ham (non-spam) using logistic regression.
 The dataset contains labeled emails, and the goal is to build a predictive model that can accurately classify new, unseen emails.

 Contents:-
 mail_data.csv: Dataset containing labeled emails.